Ormeley Lodge: History

 The house was built on the site of a former cottage in about 1715 by Thomas Hammond, son of a wealthy landowner from Teddington.
 At about the same time John Campbell, 2nd Duke of Argyll began establishing the neighbouring Sudbrook Lodge and estate.
 Charles Townshend, second husband to Caroline, one of Campbell's four daughters, bought Ormeley Lodge in 1763 as a country retreat and they lived there until 1767, moving to Sudbrook Lodge on the death of the Dowager Duchess of Argyll.

 A claim that the house was the honeymoon destination of George, Prince of Wales and Maria Fitzherbert on 15 December 1785, following their secret marriage, has not been substantiated.

-Between 1814 and 1819 the house was one of the homes of Sir John Sinclair, President of the Board of Agriculture and whose fourth daughter, Catherine Sinclair, was a notable writer of children's fiction.
+Between 1814 and 1819 the house, then called Ormly Lodge, was one of the homes of Sir John Sinclair, President of the Board of Agriculture and whose fourth daughter, Catherine Sinclair, was a notable writer of children's fiction.
 In 1817 a footpath was built from the Petersham Road passing in front of the Lodge and leading to Ham Gate Lodge at the entrance to Richmond Park.
 Named Barnard's Footpath after its benefactor, it was known as Park Road by 1861 and was renamed Ham Gate Avenue in 1945.

-In 1832 Mrs Elizabeth Palmer, the wealthy widow from Dublin of Joseph Palmer, died here when her dress caught fire.
-William Mackinnon was her son-in-law.
-Later the house was occupied by Lauchlan Mackinnon, a captain in the Royal Navy who wrote three books about his experiences.
+Mrs Elizabeth Palmer (c.1757-1832) was the wealthy widow, reputedly worth a year, of Joseph Budworth (1756–1815), a writer and poet, who changed his name to Palmer in 1812.
+She had lived at the Lodge since the 1820s.
+On 31 May 1832 she was living as a recluse at Ormly Lodge together with Richard Sharp, a nephew of her late husband, Francis, her elderly brother, and William Bellingham, her son.
+She was wearing a "full muslin dress with a quantity of loose trimming about it" when she retired to bed with a candle.
+It was conjectured that part of her dress caught fire from the candle.
+The Evening Standard reported the events.